Metabyte2710/RGB/Ducky-Keyboards.md

 Ducky keyboard protocol information taken from Aurora code: https://github.com/antonpup/Aurora/blob/master/Project-Aurora/Project-Aurora/Devices/Ducky/DuckyDevice.cs

+The protocol uses 64-byte HID writes to interface 1.
+Report ID is not used, so set to zero if necessary.
+No usage page filtering is required for Windows HID usage.

 # Supported Devices

 | USB VID | USB PID | Device Name                    |